arngll/arnce-spec/n6drc-arnce.md

 Most 9 or 12 character callsigns cannot be encoded as an EUI-48 or EUI-64, respectively.
-However, if the last character of a 9 or 12 character callsign is a `1`, `2`, `3`, or `4`, then the full callsign **MUST** be encoded by changing the last character of the callsign according to the following table *before* encoding:
+However, if the last character of a 9 or 12 character callsign is a `1`, `2`, `3`, or `4`, then the full callsign **MUST** be modified by changing the last character according to the following table *before* encoding:

 | Original | Replacement |